-The key terms of the agreement (other than with respect to post-employment benefits) are as follows:
+The key terms of the agreement (other than with respect to post-employment benefits) are as follows and reflect the STIP and LTIP design in effect as at the end of the financial year ended January 2, 2016:

-Base Salary \$950,000 STIP Mr. Medline's annual target STIP award is 100% of his base salary if targets established by the Board for the President and CEO are met and up to 200% of his base salary if such targets are exceeded by established amounts, subject to the terms of the STIP.
+Base Salary \$950,000 STIP Mr. Medline's annual target STIP award is 100% of his base salary if targets established by the Board for the President and CEO are met and up to 200% of his base salary (which increases to 240% in 2016) if such targets are exceeded by established amounts, subject to the terms of the STIP.
 LTIP Mr. Medline is eligible to receive annual grants under the LTIP with a target value at the date of grant of 200% of his base salary, subject to the same performance factors applicable to the other participants in the LTIP.
 Monthly Perquisite Allowance CTC provides Mr. Medline with a monthly perquisite allowance of \$5,833 to be spent at his discretion.
 Other Benefits Mr. Medline is entitled to benefits that are generally provided to CTC's Executives, including employee health and other group insurance benefits as well as participation in the Company's CT Profit Sharing program and CT Savings Plan.
 Equity Ownership and Disposition Restrictions Mr. Medline is required to achieve CTC's guidelines for equity ownership in the Company as they may be amended from time to time.
 Currently these guidelines require ownership of equity of the Company with a value equal to three times Mr. Medline's base salary within five years of his appointment.
-As of the date hereof, Mr. Medline has not achieved his equity ownership requirements as President and CEO.
-Prior to his current role, Mr. Medline had achieved his equity ownership requirements as President of CTC.
+As of the date hereof, Mr. Medline has achieved his equity ownership requirements.
 During the term of his agreement, Mr. Medline has agreed not to sell any shares of the Company which he owns (however acquired) and not to exercise any options or share appreciation rights without the consent of the Chairman of the Board or the Chairman of the MRC Committee, provided that such consent may not be unreasonably withheld.